Algebraic Data Types

 | MkCirc Double -- circle with radius

-| MkPoly [Vertex] -- polygon with a list of vertices
+| MkPoly [Vertex] -- polygon with at least three vertices

 type Vertex = (Double, Double)